axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/admin-settings/index.rst

    |announcement|

 #.
-Input your announcement text and click on :guilabel:`Save changes`
+Input your announcement text and click on :guilabel:`Save` button.

 #.
-To show the announcement, click on :guilabel:`Enable`.
+Turn on the :guilabel:`Enable announcement` option to display the announcement.

 #.
-If the announcement is enabled, hide it again by clicking on :guilabel:`Disable`.
+Turn off the :guilabel:`Enable announcement` option to hide the announcement.

 HowTo: Manage Roles
 ------------------------------